tpiliposian/audits/README.md

 # About tpiliposian

 Currently, I am a Security Researcher at [Hexens](https://hexens.io/) and the Triage Lead at [Remedy](https://r.xyz/) Bug Bounty.
 Previously, I held roles in the TradFi for over a decade: [LinkedIn](https://www.linkedin.com/in/tpiliposyan/).

+As a security researcher for over two years, I have contributed over 100 security reviews for public and private clients.
+I worked with industry giants to enhance their security infrastructure.

 For security reviews and security consulting, please reach out:
 - X/Twitter - [tpiliposian](https://twitter.com/tpiliposian)